svx/k8-traefik/docs/tutorial.md

 ---

-### 3.3 Deploy The Application
+### 4.3 Deploy The Application

-Use `kubectl` to apply the configuration of the application to your cluster:
+Use `kubectl` inside the `traefik-tutorial` directory to apply the configuration of the application to your cluster:

 ```shell
 kubectl apply -f 03-whoami.yml \